z0f/z0f.github.io/_posts/2016-11-14-adventures-with-storj.markdown

 Today, I’m going to be talking about [Storj][1], a distributed cloud storage system.
 In a nutshell it sort of works like how torrent system works.
 Except instead of storing the whole file you are storing for someone.
 You only get bits and pieces (slow internet friendly), plus it’s encrypted.
 So you shouldn’t be getting any copyright trolls knocking on your door or your ISP suspending the internet.
 Plus you may actually get paid for storing the files.

-This maybe a two part article on this trial and error deal I got myself into, but I would like to explain the process, and my current point of view of the hole thing.
+This maybe a two or three part article on this trial and error deal I got myself into, but I would like to explain the process, and my current point of view of the hole thing.
 This may or may not help anyone new to Storj or bring any new light for Storj team, but let’s see how this goes.

 # The Setup